Tom Holland (author): Novels

-Holland's last novel to-date departed from the supernatural genre.
-The Bone Hunter (1999) is a thriller, set in the United States, about the rivalry between two 19th-century palaeontologists around whom people begin dying.
+Holland's last novel to date departed from the supernatural.
+The Bone Hunter (1999) is a thriller about the rivalry between 19th-century palaeontologists Edward Drinker Cope and Othniel Charles Marsh, around whom people begin dying.

 Historical non-fiction books

 Holland's interest in history was renewed after reading From Alexander to Actium by the historian Peter Green, as research for The Bone Hunter.
 Despite having no formal qualifications in either classics or history, he gave up writing fiction and turned to writing history.

 His first book of history, Rubicon: The Last Years of the Roman Republic, was published in 2003 and garnered positive reviews.
 It was called "gripping and hugely entertaining" by The Sunday Times, "informative, balanced and accessible" by BookPage, and "a model of exactly how a popular history of the classical world should be written" by The Guardian.
 Rubicon won the 2004 Hessell-Tiltman Prize, awarded to the best work of non-fiction of historical content.
 But the book also received reviews of a more negative tone, for example from Professor Ronald J. Weber of the University of Texas:

 From the scholar's point of view the question is not whether Rubicon is a good book but whether it is a good history book.
 It lacks a thorough critical analysis of its primary sources.
 Also, Holland draws almost exclusively from written accounts, ignoring the physical remains of the period.
 His account focuses on politics over social and economic trends, and his consideration of the vast amounts of scholarship about the period is limited to a very narrow selection of work.
 The history students would do better with the 1995 reissue of Erich Gruen's The Last Generation of the Roman Republic.
 However, for casual readers this story goes well in a favorite chair in front of a warm fire with a hot drink.

 Persian Fire (2005) is an account of the 5th-century B.C.
 Graeco-Persian Wars.
 It was reviewed positively by Paul Cartledge, a professor of Greek history at Cambridge, for The Independent: "If Persian Fire does not win the Samuel Johnson Prize, there is no justice in this world."
 Writing in The Sunday Telegraph, the historian Dominic Sandbrook called it "riveting" and praised the "enormous strengths" of the author.
 It won the Anglo-Hellenic League's 2006 Runciman Award.